You are here

 In 1981, Elizabeth Glaser became infected with HIV through a blood transfusion while giving birth to her daughter, Ariel.
 At a time when little was known about the virus, Elizabeth unknowingly passed it on to Ariel through breastfeeding, and later to her son Jake during pregnancy.

 When Elizabeth and her husband, actor and director Paul Michael Glaser, tried to get treatment for Ariel, they found out that the only drugs available were for adults.
-The drug companies and health agencies did not know that HIV was prevalent among children.51 Ariel died as a result of AIDS in 1988.
+The drug companies and health agencies did not know that HIV was prevalent among children.61 Ariel died as a result of AIDS in 1988.

 Elizabeth decided to help other children with HIV and, with two friends, established the Pediatric AIDS Foundation.
-The Foundation has helped to raise money for basic AIDS research and has been dedicated in supporting prevention and treatment programmes.
+The Foundation has helped to raise money for basic HIV research and has been dedicated in supporting prevention and treatment programmes.

 In 1994 Elizabeth passed away from AIDS-related illnesses and the foundation was renamed the Elizabeth Glaser Pediatric AIDS Foundation.
 Today, the foundation continues its influential work around the world.

 Born in 1962, Gugu Dlamini lived in a town in the eastern KwaZulu-Natal province of South Africa.
 She was a volunteer field worker for the National Association of People Living with HIV/AIDS.
-On World AIDS Day in 1998 Gugu revealed on radio and television that she was HIV positive.
-It was a brave attempt to help in reducing the stigma and discrimination that HIV positive people are faced with.
+On World AIDS Day in 1998 Gugu revealed on radio and television that she was HIV-positive.
+It was a brave attempt to help in reducing the stigma and discrimination that HIV-positive people are faced with.

 Across the world today, many people living with HIV and AIDS are still facing violent discrimination because of their status.
 Education and public awareness are crucial in preventing any further horrific attacks.